Call for contributed talks and posters

 Student Paper Prize

 Since 2011, QCrypt features a prize for the best student submission.
-A submission is eligible for the student prize if and only if the main author(s) is/are a student(s) at the time of the submission, will present the work at QCrypt (unless this is not possible for good reasons), and further a significant portion of the work must have been done by said student(s), including contributions to the key ideas.
+A submission is eligible for the student prize if and only if the main author(s) is/are a student(s) at the time of the submission, will present the work at QCrypt, and further a significant portion of the work must have been done by said student(s), including contributions to the key ideas.
+More details can be found in the Charter.

 Program committee list can be found here.